Hilbert modules associated to parabolically induced representations of semisimple Lie groups: An irreducibility theorem

 \begin{theorem} The elements of $\mathcal{L}_{C^*(L)}(\E)$ which commute to the left action of $C^*(G)$ are exactly the central multipliers of $C^*(L)$. \end{theorem}

 The method of the proof consists in associating to such an operator a bilinear form on a submodule of test functions and study the properties of the associate distributional kernel.

 In what follows, all distributions take values in Banach spaces.
-General theory may be found in \cite{TheseBruhat}, as well as the next lemma, which characterises the distributions satisfying some invariance properties.
+General theory may be found in \cite{Bruhat}, as well as the next proposition, which characterises the distributions satisfying some invariance properties.

 \begin{proposition} Let $M$ be a differentiable manifold and $\Gamma$ a Lie group with Haar measure $d\gamma$.
 Let $E$ be a Banach space and $T$ an $E$-valued distribution on $M\times\Gamma$.
 If $T$ is invariant under the transformations $(m,\gamma)\mapsto(m,\gamma_0\gamma)$, then there exists an $E$-valued distribution $S$ on $M$ such that where $\varphi_\gamma:m\mapsto\varphi(m,\gamma)$ whenever $\varphi$ is a test function on $M\times\Gamma$. \end{proposition}